slimshadeey1/ActivatorRails/README.md

-# PoweredRails
+# ActivatorRails
-The server implementation of the Rails API
+The server implementation of the Rails API in Java.